Workiva/over_react_codemod/docs/boilerplate_upgrade.md

        pub global run over_react_codemod:boilerplate_upgrade

-       You can use the -p flag to specify a path or glob to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade -p "path/to/your/file.dart"
+       You can specify one or more paths or globs to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade path/to/your/file.dart another/file.dart
-       pub global run over_react_codemod:boilerplate_upgrade -p "lib/**.dart"
+       pub global run over_react_codemod:boilerplate_upgrade lib/**.dart

 5.
     1. If `FooProps` had consumers outside this repo, and it was intentionally made public, remove the `hide` clause you added in step 4 so that the new mixin created from `FooPropsV2` will be a viable replacement for `FooProps`.